aws-samples/aws-data-exchange-amazon-finspace-integration/README.md

 This repo provides the CloudFormation template to deploy the automated integration between Amazon Data Exchange and Amazon FinSpace.

-More details about this repo are available in this blog
+More details about this repo are available in this blog (link coming soon)

 Abstract from blog: